YU000jp/Logseq-column-Layout/README.md

 ## ⚠️Attentionally

-- Some plugins are not supported.
-(Let me know on [GitHub](https://github.com/YU000jp/Logseq-column-Layout/issues).)
 - The Linked Reference space is blank if there are no tasks in Logseq.
 - Linked reference from journal are limited to dates other than today.
 - If you find it difficult to see the image in a reduced view, please use the zoom function or open it in sidebar.

+## 🚧Troubleshoot

+- Please let me know on [GitHub](https://github.com/YU000jp/Logseq-column-Layout/issues).
+- It would be helpful if you could take a screenshot.

 ---